Lily, a single woman.

 Delores: I can see that.
 What is it now?

 Delores: What?
 I’m not allowed to ask a question in my own daughter’s apartment?
 This is your apartment, isn’t it?
 (Lily nods.
 Dryly) I love it but I’ll love it more when you decorate it.
 Now what is this all about?
 Quick.
 Mai Ling is waiting.

 Lily: Please, Mom, sit.
 (Delores sits.)
 Well, um, my news is, and it’s something I’ve wanted for years and I’m very excited about it.
 (They look at her expectantly.)
 I’m–

 Raquel: No one else is knocking at the door.
 Tell us!

 Delores: Lily, darling, that’s wonderful.
 I’ll now be a Grandmother.
 Me?
 A Grandmother and at my age.
 Can you believe that?

 Delores: You’re an evil person, Raquel.
 Who’s the lucky man, darling?
 It is Richard?

 Lily: Yes, Mother, I’m sure.

 Lily: Married.
 Richard is married, Mother.
-Two years ago.
+Six months ago.

 Delores: Well if you’re going to let a little thing like that stand in your way.
 Richard adored you.
 You know he did.